DevSilv/DevSilv-bracket-string-validator/docs/dev-docs/rules-and-assumptions-for-the-project.md

 - Issues are to store the actual project state (what is to be done) and its history (what has been done).
 Therefore, they may be created even after the actual changes have been done (in the code, in the project configuration etc.) to keep the history of the changes.
 - An issue corresponds to one and only one commit.
 Nonetheless, closing/fixing one issue may involve closing/fixing multiple other issues; in such case, the last commit corresponds to this issue.

+### Issues with some information missing

+These issues shall be labeled with the label "question".

+### Issues describing enhancements, improvements and updates

+These issues shall be labeled with the label "enhancement".

+### Issues referring to documentation

+These issues shall be labeled with the label "documentation".

+### Issues not to be fixed

+Some issues, after the analysis, might seem ambiguous, or might refer to problems already assumed as "non-fixable".
+This may be especially true if the project is maintained by more than one person.

+These issues shall be labeled with the label "wontfix".

 ### Issues describing bugs

 Issues desribing bugs shall describe a behavior: